Harassment in the Workplace: Verbal, Sexual Harassment & More

 That same study found that 78% of people said their harassers were men, and 73% said they were in a senior position.
 This makes it easy for people to stereotype a common profile for harassers.
 However, they can be of any gender and have any position of power in the office.

-Often, this workplace harassment is verbal.
+Often, this workplace harassment takes the form of verbal abuse.
 Certain comments and remarks that staff make to each other can be offensive, inappropriate, and insulting.
 The problem is that some people think this behavior is acceptable or they don’t realize it qualifies as harassment.
 In fact, 16% of people don’t know what constitutes sexual harassment.

 For example, a YouGov poll conducted in 2014 asked the following question: